The Affairs of Cellini: Reception

 Morgan was nominated for the Academy Award for Best Actor.
 It was also nominated for Best Art Direction, Best Cinematography and Best Sound, Recording (Thomas T. Moulton).

 The film was a box-office disappointment for United Artists.

-The film would later be discussed on the seventh episode of The Snub Club where it was heavily criticized.

 MPPDA/MPAA production code of 1934 to 1968

 During production and distribution of the movie, MPPDA's production code took effect on every major film studio like Warner Bros. or the Walt Disney Productions.
-Fox Film Corporation. had the first film with the MPPDA production code era with The World Moves On, released on June 28, 1934.
+Fox Film Corporation had the first film with the MPPDA production code era with The World Moves On, released on June 28, 1934.